 My name is Sydney Paduveris and I am an expat in España.
 I just finished college this past summer and knew that I immediately wanted to start traveling.
 So I looked into my options and decided to move to Barcelona as an au pair.

 I am 22 years old and from California in the USA.
-I have been living abroad in Barcelona, Spain for 3 months.
+I have been living in Barcelona, Spain for 3 months.
 I love it here so much, it’s truly amazing.
-I feel as if I’ve met more people in the past three months than I did my entire time at college but even with all of these amazing experiences, there are plenty of things I wish I knew before I moved to Barcelona.
+I feel as if I’ve met more people in the past 3 months than I did my entire time at college.

+Even with all of these amazing experiences, there are plenty of things I wish I knew before I moved to Barcelona.
 While I'm so happy I chose to become an au pair in Barcelona, becoming an au pair in Paris or an au pair in Amsterdam are also popular choices.

 Why I Chose Barcelona

 That seems to be the question I get the most from people.
-Well, I was supposed to study abroad here back in 2020, but we all know that Coronavirus had different plans.
+Well, I was supposed to study abroad here back in 2020, but we all know that the world had different plans.
 While moving to Barcelona didn't work out the way I originally planned, my desire to move here didn't lessen any, so I had to find a new route to move to this excellent city.

 I figured it would be a great pick for me as a first move outside of the States.
 And I can indeed say it has been a great choice!